angular/angular/adev/src/content/guide/templates/template-statements.md

 ## Statement context

-Statements have a context &mdash;a particular part of the application to which the statement belongs.
+Statements have a context —a particular part of the application to which the statement belongs.

 Statements can refer only to what's in the statement context, which is typically the component instance.
 For example, `deleteHero()` of `(click)="deleteHero()"` is a method of the component in the following snippet.